CottageLabs/log_listener/README.md

 `

-This long running process is best served by having it overseen by `supervisor` and `log_listener.conf` is a configuration file for `supervisor` to handle two such processes; one for default logging and one for audit logging.
+This long-running process is best served by having it overseen by `supervisor` and `log_listener.conf` is a configuration file for `supervisor` to handle three instances; one for default logging, one for Django and one for audit logging.

 Finally, as log file management has now been decoupled from Django, `log_listener_logrotate.conf` is a configuration file for `logrotate` to rotate the log files daily.